Pendo720/N.J-Matata/index.md

 Note: the quantities on both the Testing and Documentation dimensions are negated for visualisation purposes.

 **Description**
-> SVQM framework is a useful QA tool as it provides a birds-eye view of software artifict quality.
+> SVQM framework is a useful QA tool as it provides a birds-eye view of software quality.
 It can be use to encourage new engineers to
 > an organisation quality system.
-> The specifics of how to interpret and determine the values for the four dimension is dependent on the overall organisation and artifact quality criteria.
+The specifics of how to interpret and determine the values for the four dimensions is dependent on the overall organisation's quality criteria.

 ### [Project 4: k-Means Clustering (C++)](https://github.com/Pendo720/kmeans-fp)